Jared Hauser: Improvisation

 Hauser has spent the past several seasons developing skills as a multi-genre improvisor in an attempt to push the boundaries of the oboe’s traditional catalog, and expand his own repertoire beyond the classical realm.
 Recent performances have included works involving interactive electronic media with improvised oboe, art-music involving improvisation, and performance in genres outside of the classical realm such as jazz, and music of the world.
 He has studied improvisation with multi-genre saxophonist, Jeff Coffin, and with jazz bassoonist Paul Hanson.

-In 2019 Hauser premiered Bogha Baisti, for Improvised Oboe and Soundtrack, by Elizabeth Hoffman, and is working with composer, and Vanderbilt colleague, Stan Link to create a new work for improvised oboe and "live" electronics.
+In 2019 Hauser premiered Bogha Baisti, for Improvised Oboe and Soundtrack, by Elizabeth Hoffman, and in 2023 performed electro-acoustic oboe on the premier of Postcards From a Vanishing Point with music by Stan Link.